 Coat and Colour: Coat close, smooth and firm in texture.
 Colour immaterial.

 Head: Long and lean, fairly wide between the ears, scarcely perceptible stop, good length of muzzle which should be powerful without being coarse.
-Nose entirely black.
+Nose leather to be entirely pigmented.Acceptable colours are black in non-dilute coat colours and dark slate or dark brown in dilute coat colours.
 Teeth white, strong and even.
 Teeth of upper jaw should fit closely over the lower.
-Eyes large, intelligent, round in shape and dark hazel in colour, must be at least as dark as the coat colour.
+Eyes large, intelligent, round in shape and dark hazel, brown or black in colour.
+Eye colour may vary with coat colour, with a somewhat lighter eye being acceptable in blue dilutes, but regardless of coat colour, darker eyes are to be considered desirable.
+Fully pigmented eyelid rims are desirable.
 Expression should be keen and alert.
 A sulky expression and lack of alertness to be considered most undesirable.
-Ears – small,fine in texture, thrown back and folded.
+Ears small, fine in texture, thrown back and folded.
 Semi-pricked when at attention.

 Neck: Long and muscular, well arched and with no suggestion of throatiness, widening gradually into the shoulders.
 Must not have any tendency to an “ewe” neck.